 Preparing the Potatoes

 In Italy, they boiled the unpeeled potatoes, then they were peeled and finely grated.
-The Italian red potatoes are naturally more dry.
+The Italian red potatoes are naturally drier.
 To combat this I put my Yukon gold potatoes in the Instant Pot on a wire insert and added 1 cup of water.
 Cooked 20 minutes whole and unpeeled.
-Then I riced the potatoes with a potato ricer and let them sit out for a couple hours.
+Then I riced the potatoes with a potato ricer and let them sit out for a couple of hours.
 Leftover mashed potatoes are also acceptable.
-They can also be refrigerated, lightly covered overnight.
+They can also be refrigerated, and lightly covered overnight.

 Preparing the Gnocchi Dough

 Gnocchi dough does not need to be kneaded for a long time like other doughs.
 It just needs to be kneaded long enough to form a dough that can be rolled out.
 This should only take a minute or so to do.
-We learned how to make the dough on a clean counter-space using our hands but the dough can also be prepared in a stand mixer with a paddle and dough hook.
+We learned how to make the dough on a clean counter space using our hands but the dough can also be prepared in a stand mixer with a paddle and dough hook.

 How to Roll Gnocchi

 There is some technique to rolling out gnocchi.
 Some like to seal it with a fork so they have ridges that the sauce can stick to.
 We were taught to use our fingers to roll gnocchi and then use a sieve to help remove excess flour.
 Using a sieve also helps to make them more “pillowy”.
-You can see the finger rolling technique in the video on the recipe below.
+You can see the finger-rolling technique in the video on the recipe below.
 These are all acceptable ways to shape gnocchi.

 You can make gnocchi plain and seal it up or you can fill it.
-For this recipe we filled our gnocchi with some DOP buffalo mozzarella.
+For this recipe, we filled our gnocchi with some DOP buffalo mozzarella.
 You can fill it with ricotta, spinach, chicken, or any kind of tasty mixture you want.